VA FileMan V. 22.2 Programmer Manual Banner

 ARRAY(n)

-If FLAGS does NOT contain S, then the input array and associated local variables (DIMSG, DIHELP, DIERR) are killed.
+If the flags parameter does not contain S, then the input array and associated local variables (DIMSG, DIHELP, and DIERR) are KILLed.

-NOTE: If you wish to add entries to the DIALOG file, you must use a numberspace assigned by the Database Administrator.
-See the Developer Tools, Dialog File section in this manual for more information.
+NOTE: To add entries to the DIALOG (#.84) file, you must use a numberspace assigned by the database administrator (DBA).

 Examples